Circular business model

 In 2023, we scored 29.5%; a slight improvement from 28.9% in 2022.
 Among the components, we see a changing image.
 After several years of growth, the limits of packaging improvement are well within sight.
 The same can be said for agricultural raw materials, especially barley.
 Regarding our marketing materials, we expect to make good strides in the coming years.
 The purchase of large quantities of materials, especially steel for the construction of our new brewery in Cuba, depresses the score of the machinery section, as the demonstrability of the proportion of recycled content is still proving to be very difficult.

-In 2023 we scored 29.5% on circular procurement
+In 2023 we scored 29.5% on circular purchasing

 • Agricultural raw materials: 73% circular